📝 24 Nov 2024

 - targets: ["localhost:9091"]

-(Ask your Local Library for “Mastering Prometheus”)
+(Ask your Local Library for “Mastering Prometheus”.
+It’s an excellent book!)

 Now we be like an Amoeba and ingest all kinds of Build Logs!